DragoniteSpam/GameMakerTutorialTutorial/README.md

 For this thought experiment, let's say you have some questions about making **spaghetti.** Let's go over some different kinds of questions, and whether or not seeking a tutorial would be something you stand to benefit from.

- - **Can your question be answered in one word (or a few simple words)?**
+**Can your question be answered in one word (or a few simple words)?**

 If your question is simple, looking up a tutorial might be overkill, or might not even be able to answer your question in a relevant way. `Is spaghetti vegetarian?` or `What's the plural of "spaghetti?"` or `If you put spaghetti in a blender, would you be eating it or drinking it?` are all great questions to ask, but they all can be answered in only a few words.
 You would likely be better off simply looking up an encyclopedia entry on spaghetti instead of a tutorial, or just banging on your next-door neighbor's window and checking if they know.

- - **Is your question highly specific to your current situation?**
+**Is your question highly specific to your current situation?**

 In order to be able to follow a tutorial you first need the tutorial to exist, and the more specialized your question is to the predicament you find yourself in, the greater the odds that nobody will have created material addressing it yet.

 Let's say you're tasked with cooking for a big family get-together and you want to make spaghetti, but your stove is broken, you're out of parmigiana cheese, and your four-year-old niece cracks up and flings spaghetti at the wall whenever she's allowed any on her plate.
 If you search that question in Google it's unlikely that you'll find a direct answer.
-In cases like these, as when trying to feed a four-year-old with an aversion to funny-looking foods, you should probably break your question up into multiple smaller pieces before proceeding.
+In cases like these, you should probably break your question up into multiple smaller pieces before proceeding.

- - Your sub-questions might include:
+Your sub-questions might include:
  - `Alternatives to boiling water over a stove`
  - `Parmigiana cheese substitutes`
  - `How to restrain and feed unruly four-year-olds`

+Each of these sub-questions, in turn, may or may not benefit from following a tutorial of their own (see the last section).

- - **Does your question cover a domain of information that could be sufficiently answered with a set of step-by-step instructions?**
+**Does your question cover a domain of information that could be sufficiently answered with a set of step-by-step instructions?**

 This is where tutorials excel. `How to cook spaghetti with marinara sauce` is a question that can be sufficiently answered with a complete set of step-by-step instructions.
 If you shift the focus of the question it can still work, such as `How to cook a balanced meal with spaghetti` or `Creating spaghetti noodles from scratch`.

-If your question contains words like "best" or "easiest" you start to dance into the ream of opinion pieces (`Best kind of cheese to put on pasta` or `Easiest way to open a jar of tomato sauce`).
-If there's one thing that the Internet loves it's Top Ten lists and you'll find no shortage of blog posts eagerly explaining why everyone else's answer is wrong.
-Sometimes these can be interesting, but these should otherwise be taken with a grain of salt.
+If your question contains superlatives such as "best" or "easiest" you start to dance into the ream of opinion pieces (`Best kind of cheese to put on pasta` or `Easiest way to open a jar of tomato sauce`).
+If there's one thing that the Internet loves it's Top Ten lists and you'll find no shortage of blog posts eagerly explaining why they know best and everyone else's answer is wrong.
+Sometimes these can be interesting, but should otherwise be taken with a grain of salt.

-As it happens, cookbooks are basically big ol' lists of analog tutorials.
+As it happens, cookbooks are basically big ol' compendiums of analog tutorials.
 Algorithms are basically recipes.
 You will never be able to un-think this.

 For those who are curious, and haven't looked it up yet, "spaghetti" *is* the plural.
 "Spaghetto" is the singular, which means "thin string" in Italian, but nobody in their right mind would ever eat just one noodle of *spaghetto.* If your stove is broken I might suggest heating the pot over a grill, or just ordering take-out.